Stock Analysis · International Paper (IP)

 Overview

-- Global Cellulose Fibers (pulp and specialty fibers used in a range of products)
+- Global Cellulose Fibers (pulp-based fibers used in absorbent and specialty products)

 Key Figures